lindleyw/autonav/readme.txt

 == Shortcode Parameters ==

+Parameters not specified will be taken from the values set in the WordPress admin panel.

      display="x"     Chooses a display mode based on "x" as follows: images -- displays a table of images, one for each of the child pages of this post.